 (9th Cir., 2014 742 F. 3d 880, 883.

 Here, both parties knew the police report referenced various alleged incidents of other serious criminal conduct by Amin.
-The Fourth Appellate District therefore found that the prosecutor did have so much commit or have a mistake of fact defense as she simply made a poor decision.
+The Fourth Appellate District therefore found that the prosecutor did not so much commit or have a mistake of fact defense as she simply made a poor decision.
 She did not read the police report carefully enough before entering into the plea bargain.
 She had the choice to decline the deal until she had more knowledge or to act in conscious ignorance to get an agreement.
 “The law requires her to bear the risk of her mistake.”

 Consequently, the appellate court ordered the trial court to dismiss the felony case against Amin.